 Breast milk can help babies with an irritated stomach because it is more easily digestible to the baby’s system.
 It will not only minimize acid reflux, but it will also aid digestion because of the particular enzymes found in breast milk.

 If you are using formula, try using hypoallergenic formula.
 These are more suited to the sensitive and developing digestive system of infants.
 These formulas are created to be digested quickly, reducing the amount of time it is in the stomach and therefore reducing the chances that your baby will spit it up.

 Try Gripe Water

 Gripe water can also be a great way to ease the symptoms of acid reflux in infants.
 It is a natural approach to help reduce the stomach acid that causes pain.
 The mixture of herbs is designed to soothe and relax the infant’s developing digestive system.

-You can use Mommy’s Bliss Gripe Water up to 6 times in 24 hours for fast-acting relief.
+You can use Mommy’s Bliss Gripe Water up to 6 times in 24 hours.